 Bierman announced the launch of a new program that will focus on modeling civil dialogue through a biannual panel that takes on difficult topics from multiple perspectives, and he pledged that the college would commit itself to protecting the rights of students.
 He also described a vision of what it means to be an anti-racist institution, including that racism is named, owned, and resisted and that racist systems must be recognized and dismantled.

 Bierman spent time discussing the origins and progress toward the college’s Inclusive Living and Learning initiative, which grew out of demands presented by Students for an Inclusive Campus (SIC), the demands of senior staff, and the hard work of Making Equity Real last spring, led by Professor Debra Majeed.

 Through handouts, Bierman shared a 10-point plan with details on senior staff’s Inclusive Living and Learning Goals.
 Each goal in the 10-point plan has a specific charge and an individual who is responsible for leading it.
 Progress is already moving forward on the goals.
-The goals and forthcoming monthly updates can be found here.

 The Conversation with the President ended with two prompts that asked attendees to respond by writing on cards.
 For those unable to attend the conversation, the prompts follow: (Send your responses to email@example.com).

 Striving to be an anti-racist college means each of us not only calls out and resists overtly racist acts but also commits ourselves to taking responsibility for helping to eliminate structures, practices, and attitudes that are inequitable or systematically exclude marginalized groups, even when they do not appear to be intentionally discriminatory.